 For example, the commercials you see for the brand name medications often come with a long list of potential side effects.
 Programs like step therapy ensure employees try a less intense treatment first before graduating to those higher intensity, higher cost treatments.

 The manufacturer of those high cost, brand name drugs may also offer rebates to help offset the cost of the therapy.
 Your pharmacy partner should maximize use of available rebates from the manufacturer, but only after optimizing the utilization management program to guide members to lower cost alternatives first.
 Focusing too heavily on rebates can actually increase overall spend if not coupled with an effective utilization management program.

 Some employers have their pharmacy and medical benefits administered by different insurance carriers or partners.
 If that’s the case for your business, you may want to consider the cost impact of keeping these programs separate.
 Without access to both the medical and pharmacy information for a member, carriers may not be able to provide holistic support.

 For example, some treatments are pharmaceutical therapies but must be administered in an office or hospital setting.
 These treatments are often called medical injectables and treat conditions like cancer and other chronic conditions.
 Since the cost of these treatments crosses both your medical and pharmacy benefits, it may be difficult for multiple carriers to connect the dots and ensure the member is receiving the right medication in the right location.
 In fact, a simple change in where a treatment like a medical injectable is administered could save you and your employee thousands.
 But when benefits are managed separately, it results in a lack of transparency leading to less coordinated care.

 Want to learn more about these strategies and other cost-saving pharmacy solutions?
-Join Priority Health on May 13 at 1 p.m.
-ET, for a webinar featuring three experts sharing their insider pharmacy knowledge with Michigan-based employers.
+Check out Priority Health’s on-demand webinar, featuring three of our experts sharing their insider pharmacy knowledge with Michigan-based employers.
 Register online here.